- Zerolens, a Vienna-based startup, offers an online 3D photo studio platform that enables the creation of product images for marketing activities.

 Lukas Fechtig, Nikolaus Redl, the founders of Zerolens, confronted the same problem while working in an online jewelry shop.
 Producing professional product photos turned out to be very time-consuming and expensive, especially when it came to the photo session at the tropical beach, for instance.
 Therefore, Fechtig and Redl with the help of another co-founder, Mirko Vodegel, decided to work on a technical solution to save money and keep producing professional product images.

-Founded in March 2019, Zerolens is a virtual 3D photo studio web and mobile app that helps brands easily create images for marketing activities.
+Founded in March 2019, Zerolens is a virtual 3D photo studio web and mobile app that helps brands easily create images for marketing activities, whether they intend to do this themselves or go to these guys, for example, to get a digital campaign up and running.
 Reportedly, customers can independently shoot photos in a virtual photo studio with just a few clicks.
 Realistic product photos can be generated directly from the laptop or smartphone.

 ‘We completely revolutionize photography in a way that if you as a company or a person, need to take a product photo, you don’t have to start this long process of going to a photographer and [have an exhausting discussion about how you want the product to be photographed].
 With our virtual drag-and-drop 3D studio, you can do it all by yourself without being a tech guru.
 All you need is your creativity and the sense of design.
 That’s it,’ explains Mirko Vodegel, CTO of Zerolens.